 Finally, when sending a gift containing a gourmet items you are limited to sending non-perishable items.
 So items such as cheeses and fruits are out of the question.
 Additionally, items such as cakes or chocolates are also tough to send as they are likely to melt in a hot weather or shipping depots in Australia that are not always air conditioned.
 Also, fragile items containing glass or other delicate packaging must be wrapped inconspicuously, but then again, one takes the risk, when wrapping heavily, that the gift will be unwrapped by Customs and damaged further.

 Is there a better way?
-Depending on the gift type you are looking to send, you can use a gift delivery company such as GiftBasketsOverseas.com - check our online catalog for delivery to Australia or send us a custom gift request by email and we'll be happy to provide you with a custom quote for the gift desired.
+Depending on the gift type you are looking to send, you can use a gift delivery company such as GiftBasketsOverseas.com check our online catalog for gift delivery to Australia or use the Gift Recommendation Tool that will help you find the gift that matches your taste and budget.
+You are also welcome to contact our team to receive a custom quote for the gift desired.

 In most countries, if the gift is over a certain value it is taxable, and Australia is not exception.